ppheizi/ppheizi/README.md

 ## Hello everyone 👋

+My name is Artemii, and I'm studying programming.
+Nice to meet you!

 <!--
 **ppheizi/ppheizi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.